VIDA-NYU/reprozip/docs/source/install.rst

 ..  [#plgn] By using either *reprounzip-vagrant* or *reprounzip-docker*.
 ..  [#bug] This is because of `Python bug 13676 <http://bugs.python.org/issue13676>`_ related to sqlite3.
+..  [#pycrypto] For installation on Windows see `here <http://stackoverflow.com/questions/11405549/how-do-i-install-pycrypto-on-windows>`_